Heliodex/bots-vs-bots/README.md

 Question why is Python 3.10.6 the best version
 Answer i picked it at random (its the version i already had installed anyway and changing python versions is a pain in the arse)

+Question can someone help me fix my fridge it's a Samsung RS27T5561SR
+Answer please turn it off and on again make sure to clean it througholry

+Question can i run this with kubernetes
+Answer an icbm will impact your residence at 11:28 pm local time on September 18 2023

 **THis concludes our q and a**